 The Statistics Program at UNC was founded by Harold Hotelling in 1946 and is one of the oldest statistics programs in the country.
-Early faculty members included H. Robbins, W. Hoeffding, P.L.
-Hsu, R.C.
-Bose, and S.N.
-Roy.
-The Statistics group is at the center of the Department’s research mission.
-Statistics faculty are active inside and outside the University, with research strengths and interests in theory, methodology, and applications.
+The Statistics Group plays a central role in the department’s research mission; statistics faculty are active inside and outside the University.

 Theory and Methodology